 Here are some great hotels around the DC area based on your budget that would be perfect for 3 days in Washington, DC:

 Budget: Crowne Plaza Crystal City

-Aside from Airbnb with rates of under $100 per night, Crowne Plaza Crystal City is a great option.
+Crowne Plaza Crystal City is a great option.
 Just across the river from DC, you can hop on the metro and be downtown in no time!
-This hotel also has free airport transportation, a fitness center, a pool, and clean and comfortable rooms.
-Prices are around $110 per night.
+This hotel also has free airport transportation to Reagan Airport, a fitness center, a pool, and clean and comfortable rooms.

 Mid-Range: The River Inn